hat-open/hat-event/docs/event.rst

 communication, is aimed primarily for events synchronization between two, or more redundant Event Servers.
 Thus, each Event server implements both server and client side of this communication.
-Generally, this communication is made not to be exclusively used within an Event Server: Syncer Client can be used to establish synchronization of any remote instance (e.g. an arbitrary database) with an Event Server.
+Generally, this communication is made not to be exclusively used within an Event Server: syncer client can be used to establish synchronization of any remote instance (e.g. an arbitrary database) with an Event Server.